From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

-Spacious gardens laden with historical architectural works is the perfect place for a morning walk or for a quiet afternoon.
+Spacious gardens laden with historical architectural works are the perfect place for a morning walk or for a quiet afternoon.
 There are several historical buildings in the gardens such as the Three-Domed Mosque, Shisha Gumbad and the Tomb of Sikandar Lodi.
 With different forms of wildlife roaming the gardens and by the lake, recreation area and walking paths, these gardens are an oasis in the hectic atmosphere of New Delhi.

 3. Taj Mahal – Uttar Pradesh:

 This magnificent mausoleum is a winner when it comes to world titles; a UNESCO World Heritage Site, one of the new 7 Wonders of the World and a jewel of Muslim art in India.
 The exquisite ivory-white marble mausoleum is a symbol of love; built by Shah Jahan to house the tomb of his wife; Mumtaz Mahal.
-In the folds of this beautiful complex, you can marvel upon a masterpiece of Mughal architecture.
+In the folds of this beautiful complex, you can marvel at a masterpiece of Mughal architecture.

 4. Agra Fort – Uttar Pradesh:

 Once the main residence of the emperors of the Mughal Dynasty, this grand fort is a UNESCO World Heritage Site.
-With an obscure history, the fort was an important political center which reached its current state and structure under the reign of Shah Jahan.
-The fort isn’t only a vast fort but it is also home to other historical buildings such Shahjahani Mahal and Shish Mahal.
+With an obscure history, the fort was an important political centre which reached its current state and structure under the reign of Shah Jahan.
+The fort isn’t only a vast fort but it is also home to other historical buildings such as Shahjahani Mahal and Shish Mahal.

 5. Besant Nagar Beach – Chennai